 If you are a researcher and wish to receive notification of any new invitations to tender for research that are issued by GambleAware, please email us and request to be added to the GambleAware 'ITT database'.

 While GambleAware will continue to identify and commission research projects on a selective case-by case basis, it also welcomes bids for innovative applied research.
 Further information about this call can be found on the Research Projects page.

 GambleAware also runs the GambleAware InfoHub.
 This is an independent and free online resource for anyone who has an interest in the nature of gambling and its impact on individuals and societies.
-Browse the catalogue to explore the literature, take the eLearning course to find out more about gambling and problem gambling, or find out about upcoming events.
+Browse the catalogue to explore the literature or find out about upcoming events.
 We provide downloads of open access articles, and abstracts with links to purchase those that require a fee.